Avoid These 7 Contract Mistakes That Cost Small Businesses Thousands

 7. Skipping Legal Review

-Ensure your contract is enforceable under Ontario law
+Ensure your contract is enforceable under Ontario law.

-👩🏻⚖️ How Delta Law Can Help
+How Delta Law Helps Small Businesses

-Flat-fee contract reviews and custom drafting
+Flat-fee contract reviews and drafting services.

-Practical advice in plain English
+Practical advice in plain English.